Yirawala: Later life

 Yirawala was married three times and had seven children.
+For a time, he lived in Oenpelli(Gunbalanya) with his first wife, with whom he had three children.
+His first wife later died in childbirth and left him a widower.
+He then married Mary Malilba with whom he had one daughter and two sons.
+He later married Margaret Monanggu with whom he had a son.
 Little is known about them aside from two sons, Bobby and Danny, who lived on Croker Island.
-He settled with his family on Croker Island in the late 1950s, by which time he was an influential and important bark painter.
+He settled with his family on Croker Island in the late 1950s, by which time he was already established as an influential and respected bark painter.

 Yirawala was a ceremonial leader, a law-carrier and a medicine man and healer.
 Yirawala was perceived as a man of integrity and wisdom.
-He dedicated himself to the preservation of his people’s culture.
+He dedicated himself to the preservation of his people's culture.
 Lazarus Lamilami described him as one of a great line of ceremonial leaders who inherited sacred designs to be passed on to future generations.
+As elders within the community are tasked with passing down cultural knowledge, by the 1950s, Yirawala became a teacher to both his own community and outsiders.
+Yirawala was also a strong advocate for land rights.
+In June 1973, he represented his people at the Aboriginal Land Rights Hearings at Maningrida.

 Yirawala was made a Member of the Order of the British Empire (MBE) in 1971 and received the International Art Cooperation Award.
 Following the awarding of his MBE, Adelaide sculptor John Dowie was commissioned to create a bronze bust of Yirawala.
 Yirawala believed that this sculpture held his spirit.

-Yirawala died on 17 April 1976 and his body was taken back to Morgaleetbah, which was also the resting place of his father.
+Yirawala died on 17 April 1976 on Croker Island, where he is buried in Minjilang cemetery.
 After his death, the possession of the bronze sculpture became controversial.
-At the time, the sculpture was held by the Adelaide Art Gallery, however, after some dispute, it was given to Yirawala’s family.
+At the time, the sculpture was held by the Adelaide Art Gallery, however, after some dispute, it was given to Yirawala's family.